Ford Mustang Mach-E review: running costs & insurance

 - 1VerdictFord's first attempt at a dedicated electric car is a success; the Mustang Mach-E is a practical, fast and technologically advanced SUV

-- 3Running costs - currently readingCharging and company-car tax costs for the Mustang Mach-E are rock-bottom, but insurance could be bit pricey and warranty coverage is only average
+- 3Running costs & insurance - currently readingCharging and company-car tax costs for the Mustang Mach-E are rock-bottom, but insurance could be bit pricey and warranty coverage is only average

 - 4Performance, motor & driveThe Mustang Mach-E does a good job of living up to its sports car nameplate with sharp handling and punchy performance

 - 5Interior, dashboard & comfortIt's not the last word in luxury inside, but the Mach-E does get an interesting interior design and plenty of up-to-date on-board technology

 - 6Boot space, seating & practicalityFront and rear luggage areas, plus a pretty roomy cabin, mean the Mustang Mach-E scores well in this area

 - 7Reliability & safety ratingA five-star crash-test rating, coupled with plenty of standard safety kit, put the Mustang Mach-E in good stead